salaboy/from-monolith-to-k8s/workshop.md

 - Would it make sense to produce **CloudEvents** from the workflow models?
 Why?
 - How and what would you evaluate when looking at orchestration tools (for example AWS Step Functions, Netflix Conductor, etc.)?
 - Would it be a good idea to add/represent explicitely User (Human) interactions into the workflow models?
 Why?
 What special charastericts and requirements do Human interactions usually involve?
+- For the Time-Based actions (check the Extras), where would you look for how often the scheduled timer is scheduled to happen?

 # Next Steps